-This company carried out non-charitable trading activities for the Charity and reported a surplus of £453 (2017 nil).
+This company carried out non-charitable trading activities for the Charity and reported a loss of £101 (2018: Surplus £453).

 NI Chest Heart & Stroke Home Care Support Services Limited

 This company was contracted to provide home care services on behalf of Sperrin & Lakeland Health & Social Care Trust and reported a loss of £113 (2017 loss of £113).
 This contract has ended.